adriendupuis/exercise-cleaner/README.md

 * Test with / Update for eZ Platform v3
 * How to easily distribute the .phar?
 * Stop writing "exercise" with two 'c'

-* Float or version step numbers
-* Config file to name and describe steps
-* Dedicated file extension for original files